Lady Amelia Windsor Rocks Red Bikini While Wading In The Beautiful Waters At Ibiza

 And while some expected Amelia to make an appearance at Meghan and Harry’s royal wedding, she was apparently not invited.
 A source said that “they were a little surprised not to be invited as they were looking forward to going.”

-Amelia is a granddaughter of the Queen’s cousin.
-Her dad is George Windsor, Earl of St. Andrews and her mom is Sylvana Tomaselli, a Canadian academic, said Express.
+Amelia is a granddaughter of the queen’s cousin.
+Her dad is George Windsor, Earl of St. Andrews, and her mom is Sylvana Tomaselli, a Canadian academic, said Express.
 While she has other siblings, Amelia was the only one to receive a royal title since her siblings are Catholics.

 We’ll have to wait and see what is in store for Amelia as a new 23-year-old, but perhaps she’ll have the opportunity to do more modeling gigs for Storm Management.